Former Trump Adviser Says "Screw" Mueller Subpoena In Intense TV Interviews

 And last November, he admitted to Politico that he was the source of an anecdote in a The New Yorker story about former New Jersey governor Chris Christie fetching Trump McDonald’s.
 Nunberg told Politico he’d made up the story to dig at Christie.
 The New Yorker subsequently said he was not the source.

+At the end of his interview with Tapper, Nunberg asked, "Jake, I'm definitely the first person to ever do this, right?"
+Nunberg would not be the first person to be found in contempt for refusing to comply with a grand jury subpoena.
+In 2005, former New York Times reporter Judith Miller was jailed for refusing to testify before a grand jury investigating government leaks.
+In 2006, the personal trainer of former professional baseball player Barry Bonds also spent time in jail after he was found in contempt for refusing to testify before a grand jury in a steroids investigation.

-Matt Berman and Chris Geidner contributed to this report.
+Matt Berman, Chris Geidner, and Thomas Frank contributed to this report.
 This is a developing story.
 Check back for updates.

 Zoe Tillman is a legal reporter with BuzzFeed News and is based in Washington, DC.